Affirm is a San Francisco-based, financial technology (fintech) company that launched a competitive high yield savings account back in June of 2020.

 Given the fact that the Affirm savings account has only been on the market for a short period of time, there isn’t too much coverage on the product.

-If you’re looking for a no-hassle, digital way to save your cash then you’ll likely want to consider this saving account by Affirm.
+If you’re looking for a no-hassle, digital way to save your cash then you may want to consider this savings account by Affirm, however, if you’re strictly after the best savings rates, you’ll be better served parking your cash elsewhere.

-Just be sure you won’t need any checking account features such as a debit card, checks or easy access to cash as this account won’t be able to provide you with those.
+Also, be sure you won’t need any checking account features such as a debit card, checks or easy access to cash if you plan on signing up for an Affirm savings account as it won’t be able to provide you with those.